 What should Mac users do then?
 And those who need to work with isochronous USB devices?
-The best way would be getting an alternative to Anywhere USB, software called FlexiHub.

 This compact solution supports a wide range of USB and serial devices, including those not present in USB Anywhere device list.
 The functionality FlexiHub offers is very similar to that of Anywhere USB – access the contents and functionality of remote devices over network.
 The software works in a real-time mode, i.e. it detects and allows you to connect to available devices the moment they are plugged in and shared.